 Approximately 8% of young adults age 18-25 in Vermont need but do not receive treatment for illicit drug use and as many as 14% need but do not receive treatment for alcohol use.
 Additionally, 3% of adolescents age 12-17 in Vermont need but do not receive treatment for illicit drug use and as many as 3% need but do not receive treatment for alcohol use.

 Vermont Department of Health is working hard to partner with Vermont’s providers to meet the substance abuse and mental health care needs of Vermont's adolescent and young adult populations by providing services that are the best fit for youth in need.
-Learn more about engaging and effective ways providers can work with youth to understand and respond to their substance abuse and mental health care needs.

 Learn about Family Programs, such as Parent Up Vermont, to help parents speak with their teens about substance use.